TheOnlyZac/sly-string-toolkit/README.md

 * `<string id>` is the ID of the string you want to replace
 * `<string>` is the string to replace it with
 * `<optional target address>` is the address to write the string to.
-If not specified, it will be written with the rest of the strings in a large block of unused memory.
+If not specified, it will be written with the rest of the strings in a block at the address specified by the `-a` option.

 Everything after the third column is ignored by the script, so you can use them for notes if you want.